The larger your company gets, the more important the messaging and brand voice becomes.

-One of the most powerful ways to use your brand voice is to tap into specific emotions that trigger a response with your customer.
+One of the most powerful ways to use it is to tap into specific emotions that trigger a response with your customer.

 In doing so, your brand can generate a feeling which is associated with the value your product or service provides.
 It’s up to you to figure out what that emotion is depending on your industry and niche, but you can see the power of this effect in an example like Nike.

-Nike’s marketing forces you to feel something, and the way you feel about those ads (powered by Nike’s brand voice) compels you to satisfy that urge specifically by purchasing Nike products.
+Nike’s marketing forces you to feel something and the way you feel about those ads compels you to satisfy that urge specifically by purchasing Nike products.

 A Great Brand Voice is Informed by its Target Audience

-I think the best way to create a brand voice that attracts business is to thoroughly understand the target market you’re trying to sell to.
+I think the best way to create one that attracts business is to thoroughly understand the target market you’re trying to sell to.